mralfiem591/paxd/README.md

 ![PaxD Logo](repoasset/logo.png)
 ![PaxD Ready Badge](repoasset/paxdready.png)

+> [!TIP]
+> **We are approaching the release of PaxD version 1.7.0!** Check out the [ROADMAP.md](ROADMAP.md) for more details on upcoming features and improvements.

+> [!WARNING]
+> **Some manual updating may be required after updating to 1.7.0, due to major changes in package management.
+Please read the release notes when they are published.**

+> [!IMPORTANT]
+> **Older versions of PaxD may not be compatible with this repository after the 1.7.0 update.
+The most affected versions are 1.5.1 and below.
+Please update PaxD to the latest version to ensure compatibility.**

 The official default repository for PaxD packages, and home to the official PaxD package.

 **Install (or repair) PaxD!**: `curl -L -o %TEMP%\paxd_installer.py https://raw.githubusercontent.com/mralfiem591/paxd/refs/heads/main/paxd-installer.py && python %TEMP%\paxd_installer.py`